“What new information do we have about the mines?” the Eau Claire reporter asked me.

 The reporter was referring to two sand mine studies recently released; one by a committee under the charge of the Trempealeau County Board and the other by the Boston Action Research group of the Civil Society Institute.

-Communities at Risk, the Boston study, details sand mining activities across the Midwest.
+, details sand mining activities across the Midwest.
 Western Wisconsin is the epicenter of the explosion of mines.
 The study mentions familiar concerns about frac mining including water and air quality and financial issues and adds new details on data and possible legislative remedies.

 Recommendations were developed with the support of data collected from residents.
 For example, almost 90% of residents wanted protection of water.
 The “most important” two strategies were Protecting Drinking Water and Protecting the Environment.

 The Trempealeau report detailed problems with water affecting both residents and other industries.
 Residents reported changes to the taste of water following mine blasting; one neighbor had a well replaced by the mine because of damage; the Gold’n Plump chicken processing plant cleaned very fine sand from water and spent several thousand dollars on sand separators and specialized screens to minimize sand in the water.
 The company wonders whether they need to drill a new well.

 Also newly reported, Communities at Risk included new details from Wisconsin DNR data showing “highly damaging water pollution” in the form of heavy metals in sand wash ponds adjacent to mines.
 Heavy metals entering surface water can be a problem with iron ore mining but, to my knowledge, was never previously identified with sand mining.

 Both studies expressed concern about the effects of contaminated water and air on human health.
 The Trempealeau Committee recommended ongoing water monitoring for several years after the mine closes.
 Air monitoring should be conducted for dust particles at the mine and in residential sites near the mine.